 6. Give Away Your Secret Sauce:

 Be generous with your advice and keep pitches to a minimum.
 Many business owners mistake marketing as an opportunity to tell their audience about their latest achievements and direct their audience to hire or buy from them.
-A better approach is to share your expertise and knowledge, your “secret sauce” — tell your audience how to do (at least some of) what you do.
+A better approach is to share your expertise and knowledge, your “secret sauce” – tell your audience how to do (at least some of) what you do.
 This unselfish act will, in fact, build trust in and credibility for your business.
 Your audience will appreciate your assistance and transparency.
 And often, instead of doing it themselves, they’ll hire you…the expert.
+For example, one way the financial sector makes use of this marketing strategy is through the provision of financial seminars.
+For more information about financial services marketing, head to leadjig.com.

 Remembering — and implementing — these 6 areas of marketing best practices will strengthen your brand, keep your company top of mind, satisfy customers and ultimately grow your business.